Home > amaranth companion plants

 Rotating Crops for Long-Term Soil Health

 After the amaranth harvest, rotate to a different grouping of plant companions.
-This prevents soil depletion and the build-up of pests.
-Crop rotation is a vital practice in maintaining a healthy garden long term.
+This prevents soil depletion and pests.
+Crop rotation can maintain a healthy garden for the long term.

 Tips for Successful Amaranth Companion Planting